404-1/Edge-Detection-and-Color-Separation/README.md

 ### Combining Edge Detection and Color Separation
 - **Mask Combination**: The edge mask and color mask are combined to produce a final output that highlights both edges and colors.

 - **Noise Reduction**: Techniques like morphological operations are applied to reduce noise introduced by combining both masks.
-You'll find out that I have this
+You'll find out that at around line 68, this part of the code has been commented and this is because I don't think the noise reduction filter does a good job but it's there if you want to check it out and tweak it like I just did

 - **Result Analysis:** The final image is analyzed to extract useful information, such as license plate numbers or lane boundaries.